 - Public interest advocacy

-Get in touch: For more information contact Dr. Margaret Power, who is the advisor for the Honors Law Program at firstname.lastname@example.org. or call our office at 312.567.3465.
+Get in touch: For more information contact Margaret Power, who is the advisor for the Honors Law Program at firstname.lastname@example.org. or call the Department of Humanities office at 312.567.3465.

 Apply: To get started on your application visit undergraduate admissions.